 While this term might sound weird for most of non Christians, Christians shouldn’t be surprised.
 Because we Christians believe that God through His Spirit transforms their lives, and they refer to this transformation as being “born again” or “born from above.”
 Therefore, it is not hard for us to understand that another faith system can offer an opposite transforming experience from our own.

-To be more clear, I am not trying to demonize the followers of Islam, but to clarify the wickedness of serious and true Muslims, who are certainly transformed by an evil belief system of hate and deception.
-This system of faith is simply evil since it comprises clear elements of hate, and violence.
+To be more clear, I am not trying to demonize the followers of Islam, but to clarify the wickedness of Muslims who take Islam seriously.
+Those serious followers of Islam are certainly transformed by an evil belief system of deception.
+This system of faith is simply evil since it comprises clear elements of envy and violence.
 A belief system that justifies bloodshed of infidels, Jews, and Christians.
-All this, can be found , not only in the Quran, but also in the Hadith, in the history of interpretation, and is practically manifested by their long history of intolerance toward different non Muslim faiths for more than fourteen centuries.
+All this, can be found , not only in the Quran, but also in the Hadith, and in the history of interpretation, and is practically manifested by their long history of intolerance toward different non Muslim faiths for more than fourteen centuries.

 By personal observation, this transformation can span from few days to years, also it can never be completed to a full transforming experience in the life time of a Muslim (which is in fact more common).
 Yet when this “born from below” experience occurs, and his/her mind is activated and indoctrinated with a seriously strong jihadic belief system.